sencina/nftickets/packages/nftickets/API_DOCUMENTATION.md

 4. **HTTPS only**: Use HTTPS in production environments
 5. **API key rotation**: Regularly rotate API keys
 6. **Input validation**: All inputs are validated using class-validator
+7. **QR Code Security**: QR codes are encrypted and server-signed to prevent tampering
+8. **Blockchain Trust**: Always rely on smart contract state for authentication decisions

 ## Support